dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 ### Closing

 Today you learned about loops.
 This is important because loops can be used to repeat an operation.
 They can also be used to iterate through an array.
+Next, we will work on a project that connects our knowledge of arrays and loops together.

 #### Homework